 1. Try Out Blogging in a Low-Key Way (on a Budget)

-You could easily start a personal blog on a free blogging site: your blog could be up and running in just 10 minutes or so, without you having to spend a single cent.
-You could write new posts whenever you want, and see if you enjoy the process.
+You could easily start a personal blog on a free blogging site: your blog could be up and running in just 10 minutes or so without you having to spend a single cent.
+You could write new posts whenever you want and see if you enjoy the process.

 2. Stay in Touch with Family and Friends

 You might start your blog during a particular life transition – perhaps you’ve just had a baby, for instance, and you want somewhere to post your baby photos.
-Or maybe you’re traveling or studying abroad and you want to share your experiences each week without having to email or WhatsApp a whole bunch of family members.
+Or maybe you’re traveling or studying abroad, and you want to share your experiences each week without having to email or WhatsApp a whole bunch of family members.

 3. Build a Personal Brand (and Find Your Writing Voice)

 Another great reason to start a personal blog is if you want to build a personal brand.
-This works particularly well if you have a strong and distinctive writing voice: people may keep coming back to your blog not just because they’re interested in the ins and outs of your life, but because they find it an entertaining read.
+This works particularly well if you have a strong and distinctive writing voice: people may keep coming back to your blog not just because they’re interested in the ins and outs of your life but because they find it an entertaining read.

-Your goals may make a difference to the decisions you make early on in the life of your blog.
+Your goals may make a difference in the decisions you make early on in the life of your blog.
 For instance, you might want to use a professional blogging platform like WordPress rather than a purely personal one like Tumblr.

 How to Start a Personal Blog in 5 Easy Steps